Sammaye/yii2-mongodb/README.md

 #### Validator Map

 MongoYii2 contains it's own validator map when you include the `ActiveRecord`.
-This currently what it looks like:
+This is currently what it looks like:

 	public static $builtInValidators = [
 		'id' => 'sammaye\mongoyii2\validators\MongoIdValidator',